yqfangs/Time-To-Work/README.md

 <li> Select the day of week you wish to schedule shifts on the upper left. </li>
 <li> Click on names of employees in the Daily Schedule table in order to modify their shift time or remove the shift</li>
 <li> Click on names of employees in the Availability table in order to view their status and add them to the shift schedule. </li>
-<li> Successful changes is can be observed by inspecting the corresponding employee object in console. </li>
+<li> Successful changes can be observed by inspecting the corresponding employee object in console. ("myEmployees" attribute) </li>
 </ul>
 </li>